ThoracentesisSkip to the navigation

 Other Works Consulted

-Pagana KD, Pagana TJ (2010).
-Mosby's Manual of Diagnostic and Laboratory Tests, 4th ed.
+- Pagana KD, Pagana TJ (2014).
+Mosby's Manual of Diagnostic and Laboratory Tests, 5th ed.
 St. Louis: Mosby.

-Adam Husney, MD - Family Medicine
+Primary Medical Reviewer Adam Husney, MD - Family Medicine

 Specialist Medical Reviewer Robert L. Cowie, MB, FCP(SA), MD, MSc, MFOM - Pulmonology